thomasnield/tom-sync/README.md

 `LazyObject<BigDecimal> balance = LazyObject.forSupplier(() -> calculateBalance(financeDate));`

-When `balance` has the `get()` method first called, it will calculate and cache the value.
+When `balance` has the `get()` method first called, it will calculate and cache the value given the provided `Supplier`.
 After the value is cached, it avoids unnecessary synchronization to improve concurrency.

 `public BigDecimal getBalance() {
     return balance.get();
 }`

 There are different primitive flavors of `LazyObject` as well.
-These will store a lazy primitive instead of an object much like how the `Optional` has as `OptionalInt`, `OptionalLong`, and `OptionalDouble` counterparts.
+These will store a lazy primitive instead of an object much like the `Optional` has `OptionalInt`, `OptionalLong`, and `OptionalDouble` counterparts.

 `LazyInt`